Morakniv Garberg Carbon

 Today, however, we have uncertain economic times.
 It’s times like these when we want to spend $100 – $200 on a knife that does what we NEED, and the Morakniv Garberg Carbon fits the bill.
 Budget permitting, you may choose to, but you certainly don’t need to spend the $500 and up, which is what it takes to get fancier brands or custom Damascus blades.
 We also don’t want to fork over $25 – $50 on knives that will keep breaking and cost us more in the long run.

 Morakniv is more of a budget knife maker that fabricates phenomenal products at a fair price.
-Since we need a full tang as a durable bushcraft knife – the Garberg Carbon is on the upper end of Morakniv’s price point.
+Since we need a full tang as a powerful outdoor knife – the Garberg Carbon is on the upper end of Morakniv’s price point.
 But understand this – most serious knife companies start their prices well above Garberg’s price point.
 Speaking of price, it makes the Garberg Carbon a gem, which is why I had to make a point of it in my post.
-The value of this knife is perhaps unparalleled in the market, and it’s a known opinion amongst its loyal followers.
+The value of this high-quality knife is perhaps unparalleled in the market, and it’s a known opinion amongst its loyal followers.

 Further Reading: The Budget Bug Out Bag that’s Ready to Rumble